NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 We have done several extra features in our project.
 We created a streamlit frontend for the backend to make it an easier time for the users to navigate the application's functionalities and overall increase the user-friendliness.
 We have also developed a data drift service, where the application will save the uploaded image and perform feature extraction (brightness, Contrast, Sharpness, etc.) and compare it with our "current" data, which is all done in our /data_drift tab - the frontend also enables us to see this by clicking on the data drift tab.
-This is very useful, since it can give us an indication on how the model behaves over time and whether or not the model is still relevant.
+This is very useful, since it can give us an indication on how the model behaves over time and whether or not the model is still relevant as mentioned previously.

 ### Question 29